Michael Maggiano, ESQ

 $2,000,000 • Medical Negligence …to a young man who in his senior year of high school football, after undergoing a surgical rod repair of a displaced tibia/fibular fracture, was the victim of medical negligence by the late diagnosis of a known complication of the surgery known as compartment syndrome, resulting in the loss of all tendons and muscle of his calf as well as osteomyelitis.

 $1,500,000 • Medical Negligence …to a gastric bypass patient who suffered serious complications of a gastric leak which was not timely diagnosed.

-$600,000 • Medical Negligence …to middle aged single woman who suffered dislodgement of dentures into throat during an oral medical procedure where medical and nursing failed to remove partial removable denture and not releasing denture was dislodged during the procedure.
+$600,000 • Medical Negligence …to a middle-aged single woman who suffered dislodgement of dentures into the throat during an oral medical procedure.
+Medical and nursing staff failed to remove the partial removable denture and not releasing the denture that was dislodged during the procedure.

 $600,000 • Medical Negligence …to a man suffering severe aggravation of Tourette’s syndrome and nerve damage when a nurse negligently injected demerol into his radial nerve rather than his deltoid muscle following surgery.

 $2,600,000 • Construction Accident …to widow and child of a deceased dock builder injured during a pile driving operation.
-Defendant Developer and General Contractor placed blame on employer of deceased worker who could not be sued because of the Worker Compensation Statute that says you can not sue your employer.
-We proved that even though the employer was negligence, the Developer and GC had to primary duty of safety on the job site to protect all workers from the cost cutting unsafe practices of their employers.
+Defendant Developer and General Contractor placed blame on employer of a deceased worker who could not be sued because of the Worker Compensation Statute that says you can not sue your employer.
+We proved that even though the employer was negligent, the Developer and GC had to primary duty of safety on the job site to protect all workers from the cost-cutting unsafe practices of their employers.

 $800,000 • Workplace Safety …to an electrician who suffered flash burns when he plugged in a meter to read the electric usage of a shopping mall tenant